 3. Metric-Based Meta Learning

-This method is based on the idea of learning to measure similarity between tasks.
+This method is based on learning to measure the similarity between tasks.
 Instead of directly adjusting the model, the system learns how to compare new tasks with previously seen ones.

 The core of metric-based meta learning is the distance function that determines how closely related a new task is to tasks it has already encountered.

-Matching networks are a prominent example of this approach, where the model learns a distance function (often through a neural network) that helps categorize or make predictions based on just a few examples.
+Matching networks are a prominent example of this approach, in which the model learns a distance function (often via a neural network) that helps categorize or make predictions from just a few examples.
 This is particularly beneficial in few-shot learning tasks, where traditional models would struggle due to limited data.

 By learning how to measure distances between examples, the system can generalize from very few data points and make accurate predictions on new, unseen tasks.
 The strength of this method lies in its ability to operate efficiently even when task-specific data is scarce.